modir/using-laminas-framework-book/version2/docs/doctrine_migrations.md

 ./vendor/bin/doctrine-module migrations:migrate 20160901114333
 ~~~

-T> You can also use 'prev', 'next' and 'first' aliases as version IDs which respectively move database to its previous state, next state
+> You can also use 'prev', 'next' and 'first' aliases as version IDs which respectively move database to its previous state, next state
-T> or to the state before the first migration (empty database).
+> or to the state before the first migration (empty database).

 So, with migrations you can easily move through migration history and change the database schema as needed.
 Be careful though that migrations may remove some of your data, so apply them wisely.